scottjodoin/compo-3040-a2/README.md

   * `name`: The text that appears at the top of your site.
   * `theme`: This is the theme that you selected earlier.

 Jekyll has a lot of other settings that you can configure as well.
-The settings that you can configure will depend on the theme you choose, and these settings are usually listed on the Github repository of the theme.
+The settings that you can configure will depend on the theme you choose, and these settings are usually listed on the GitHub repository of the theme.

 #### 4. Continually update your site

-Now that you have set up version control, whenever you want to update your resume you can simply update the `index.md` file and commit your changes.
+Now that you have set up version control, whenever you want to update your resume, you can simply update the `index.md` file and commit your changes.

+### Conclusion

+Congrats!
+If you have followed the steps in this guide, you should have an easy-to-update resume that has been uploaded to GitHub, ready to be read by anyone.
+If you have any questions, feel free to reach out to me through my GitHub profile.

 ### More Resources